Infant Hearing Program

 How is a baby’s hearing screened?

 There are two ways to screen a baby’s hearing.
 From the baby’s point of view, they are both very simple.
-While the baby is quiet or sleeping, a small eartip is placed in the baby’s ear.
+While the baby is sleeping, a small eartip is placed in the baby’s ear.
 Soft sounds are played through the eartip.
 The baby’s ear responds to the sounds, and the screening machine automatically measures and interprets the ear’s response.
 It takes only a few minutes, and you will be given the results right away.
 The results will tell you either that your baby has passed the screening or that he or she should have a second screening that works in a similar way but measures the brain’s response to the sounds.